Orphn/C-Program-Exercises/README.md

 # Introductory C Programming Exercises – Unicamp

-This repository contains a collection of independent C programs developed as part of the undergraduate course **MC102 – Algorithms and Computer Programming I**, offered by the University of Campinas (Unicamp).
+This repository contains a collection of independent C programs developed as part of the undergraduate course **Algorithms and Computer Programming I**, offered by the University of Campinas (Unicamp).
 The main goal is to reinforce foundational programming concepts using the C language, through practical problem-solving exercises.

 Each program is self-contained and focuses on a specific topic such as conditionals, loops, arrays, strings, structures, functions, and memory management.